 What You Can Do About Dog Bites

-Dogs are responsible for most animal bites.
-However, many incidents can be avoided.
+Dogs are more than pets — they are family.
+But even well-behaved dogs can bite.
+Still, many incidents can be avoided.
 Teaching children how to stay safe is especially important, because they are the ones most likely to be bitten.

-Some behaviors may signal that a dog is aggressive, afraid, or protecting his or her territory, three situations that can set you up for a bite.
+Some behaviors may signal that a dog is aggressive, afraid, or protecting his or her territory, 3 situations that can set you up for a bite.
 Watch for the following:

 Growling, snarling, or barking.